 POLICIES: My expectation is that you will attend all classes unless directed otherwise.
-There will be regular in-class case discussions and problem sets and I expect that you will complete these assignments in a timely manner.
+There will be regular in-class discussions and problem sets and I expect that you will complete these assignments in a timely manner.
 None of these assignments are graded; they are to help you learn.
 These assignments are the minimum I believe is necessary for an average student to learn to apply scientific concepts to medical problems.
 If you are unable to attend a class, it is your responsibility to obtain all material discussed and assignments given.
-You are permitted to make an audio recording of the lecture if you receive my permission beforehand.
+You are permitted to make an audio recording of the lecture only if you receive my permission beforehand.
 This is for your personal use only and is never to be posted online, sold or disseminated.
 The same is true (i.e., posting online, selling or disseminating) for any PowerPoint presentations or YouTube videos.

 You will be allowed to make up a missed exam only with an excused absence.
 Normally, these reasons would include medical emergencies, a death in your family, or required University of Memphis event (e.g., athletic team travel).
+It is your responsibility to coordinate with me when you take the make-up exam and respond promptly to all of my emails.
+If the absence is not excused, or if you fail to respond promptly to take the make-up exam, you will receive zero points for the exam.
 If at all possible, please let me know ahead of time if you are not able to take an exam at its scheduled time so that we can arrange another time for you to take it.
-If the absence is not excused, you will receive zero points for the exam.
 Your work on exams must be pledged to be your own and free of any and all examples of academic misconduct including using outside resources such as your notes, the PowerPoint presentations, other individuals or the internet.
-You are also required to turn in your first three exams when you take the fourth exam so that I may select questions for the individualized portion of your final exam.
-If you are unable to locate one or more of your previous exams and turn them in, I will not be able to select questions for the individualized portion of your final exam.
+You are also required to turn in your first three exams no later than when you take the fourth exam so that I may select questions for the individualized portion of your final exam.
+If you are unable to locate one or more of your previous exams and turn them in, I will not be able to select questions for the individualized portion of your final exam and you will not be eligible to make back points on your final exam.
 For each exam you are unable to return to me, you will lose the ability to recover 10 points and I will ask you a question from a previous exam you answered correctly.

-Any student who may need class or test accommodations based on the impact of a disability is encouraged to contact Disability Resources for Students (DRS) at 110 Wilder Tower, 678-2880.
+Any student who may need class or test accommodation based on the impact of a disability is encouraged to contact Disability Resources for Students (DRS) at 110 Wilder Tower, 678-2880.
 DRS coordinates accommodations for students with documented disabilities.